-Depriving the outsourced team members of knowledge about your business creates a dangerous gap between you and them.
-One crucial ramification of this is that your extended team would not have a comprehensive view of the business and the project at hand, potentially resulting in suboptimal or inappropriate solutions.
-In addition, the perceived lack of trust and feeling of alienation could also lower their morale, motivation, and productivity.
+Depriving the outsourced team members of knowledge of your business builds a dangerous gap between you and them.
+One crucial ramification of this is that your extended team would not have a comprehensive view of the business and the project at hand, potentially resulting in unoptimized or inappropriate solutions.
+In addition, the perceived lack of trust and feeling of alienation could also bring down their morale, motivation, and in effect, productivity.

 That's why it is important to take care of the extended team members in the same way that you would your own people.
 Your efforts in this aspect will greatly factor in the success of your projects and company over the long term.
-Ensure that you are heavily involved in the day-to-day updates with a senior lead on your side, provide the work with the necessary information, and answer questions to guide the developers.
-This is what you would typically do with your core team, and I cannot overemphasize the advice that you should treat your extended team no differently than yours.
+See to it that you are heavily involved in the day-to-day updates with a senior lead on the client-side, send over the work with the needed information, and answer questions to guide the developers.

+This is what you would normally do with your core team, and I can never overemphasize the advice that you should treat your extended team no different than yours.

-Lastly, visiting the outsourced team members every year or two (if possible) can have a very positive impact on the overall output.
-We have experienced this ourselves, and so have our clients.
+Lastly, paying them a visit maybe once or twice a year (if possible) would bring about a very positive impact on the global output.
+We've experienced it ourselves and so have our clients.

-CONFUSING PRICE WITH VALUE
+8 CONFUSING PRICE WITH VALUE